bradygaster-zz/downr/src/wwwroot/posts/brian-hitneys-enterprise-guild-mvc-presentation/index.md

   that there was no difference in the way the routes had to be set up and that it&apos;d all work just fine under either version.
 I&apos;d been bitten by this variance myself (and I have a complete lack of being able to keep my trap shut) so I raised my hand and commented that this wasn&apos;t the case.
 For the record, I said this not to <em>call Brian out and make him look like a dimwit </em> but rather <em>to make sure the correct information was given to the audience. </em> I mean, that&apos;s why we&apos;re all there, and it is called a <em>community group </em> so I figure that&apos;s the best thing one could do in the situation.
 I specifically mentioned the approach taken in the
-  <a>Kigg</a>  framework, and how it seemed to accomplish this for both versions pretty elegantly.
+  <a href="http://www.codeplex.com/Kigg" title="Kigg">Kigg</a>  framework, and how it seemed to accomplish this for both versions pretty elegantly.
 The crowd seemed generally cool with this and we moved on, Brian relatively unscathed.
 No harm, no foul, but I urge (read: <em>plead with</em> ) Brian and the
   rest of the evangelists - don&apos;t forget that many of us in the community hinge on most of the things you say.
 If you tell me it works, I think it works, and when it doesn&apos;t work I think it&apos;s something I did.
 When I find out it&apos;s something you guys did and that I&apos;ve wasted many hours trying to make something work that just isn&apos;t supposed to work, I want to forget I ever loved coding I get so irritated - nothing plagues a coder like time lost on poor documentation, so just keep doing your best to keep the facts straight.
 The whole <em>with great power comes great responsibility </em> speech is implied here.&#xA0;</p>